sensu/sensu-docs/content/sensu-go/5.5/reference/backend.md

 | cert-file  |      |
 -------------|------
 description  | Specifies a fallback SSL/TLS certificate if the flag `dashboard-cert-file` is not use.
-This certificate secures communication with the Sensu Dashboard. type         | String default      | `""` example      | {{< highlight shell >}}# Command line example
+This certificate secures communication with the Sensu Dashboard and API. type         | String default      | `""` example      | {{< highlight shell >}}# Command line example